-2 Project name CDBG Indirect Administration - (FY 25/26) Target area Citywide Goals supported 6 Administration and Planning Needs addressed 1.Increase Economic Development & Job Opportunities 2.Expand & Improve Public Infrastructure & Facilities 3.Affordable Housing/Shelter/Housing Stability 4.Quality of Life Services for Residents 5.Increase & Rehabilitate Owner Housing Funding CDBG: \$110,800 (estimated) Description To provide Indirect Administrative Services necessary to Housing activities.
-Target date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities Not applicable Location description Indirect administrative activities usually involve the services of other City departments to the Housing Division, such as the City Attorney, Finance, and Facilities Departments.
+2 Project name CDBG Indirect Administration - (FY 25/26) CDBG Indirect Administration - (FY 25/26) Torget area Citywide Target area Citywide Goals supported 6 Administration and Planning Needs addressed 1.Increase Economic Development & Job Opportunities 2.Expand & Improve Public Infrastructure & Facilities 3.Affordable Housing/Shelter/Housing Stability 4.Quality of Life Services for Residents 5.Increase & Rehabilitate Owner Housing Funding CDBG: \$110,800 (estimated) Description To provide Indirect Administrative Services necessactivities.
+Target date 6/30/2026 Estimate the number and type of families that will benefit from Not applicable CDBG: \$110,800 (estimated) To provide Indirect Administrative Services necessary to Housing activities.
+6/30/2026 Not applicable the proposed activities Location description Indirect administrative activities usually involve the services of other City departments to the Housing Division, such as the City Attorney, Finance, and Facilities Departments.
 All of these departments are located in the Merced Civic Center/City Hall, 678 W 18 th Street, Merced Planned activities Indirect Administrative Costs: \$110,800; IDIS Matrix Code: 21B/Indirect Costs; National Objective Met: N/A; Eligibility: 24 CFR 570.206(e).
 3 Project name CDBG & HOME: Housing & Development Activities (Non-CHDO) Target area Citywide Goals supported 3A Increase Affordable Rental Housing Opportunities Needs addressed 3.Affordable Housing/Shelter/Housing Stability Funding HOME: \$1,683,701 Description Housing and development activities under this project will include CDBG and/or HOME-funded non-CHDO activities, including but not limited to: owner-occupied housing rehabilitation, construction and reconstruction, increased homeownership opportunities, rental housing development, and assistance to create and support supportive housing (including acquisition with rehabilitation).
 These activities will benefit LMI households.
-Target date 6/30/2026 Estimate the number No specific activity has been identified at this time.
+Target date 6/30/2026 Estimate the number and type of families that will benefit from the proposed activities No specific activity has been identified at this time.
 Affordable housing projects will be targeted to LMI households, especially special needs populations.
-New construction may generate the proposed activities approximately 100 units. ·· , Location description City Wide Planned activities The Housing Division did not receive project funding applications for any HOME-assisted housing projects that are ready to move forward.
+New construction may generate approximately 100 units.
+Location description City Wide Planned activities The Housing Division did not receive project funding applications for any HOME-assisted housing projects that are ready to move forward.
 Therefore, available HOME funds will be placed in a 2025 Annual Plan project that pre-designates the use of the HOME funds towards affordable rental housing, rental or homeowner rehabilitation of existing units, and/or acquisition of land for new construction of affordable rental housing.
 HOME funding from the 2024 (previous) program year was set aside in a similar way and is still available.
 HOME regulations give the City up to four years to commit (sign a contract) for each year of HOME funds that are allocated.
 Options are available to find a qualified and beneficial use of the funding.
-Staff could begin discussions with previous housing developer partners for a new project or can republish the City's previous and successful (and still open) Request for Qualifications (RFQ) that enables staff to keep a "portfolio" of qualified affordable housing developers on hand for times when funding is available.
-4 Project name CDBG: Public Facilities & Infrastructure Target area Citywide Goals supported 2C Invest in Parks & Recreation Facility Improvements Needs addressed 2.Expand & Improve Public Infrastructure & Facilities Funding CDBG: \$733,287 (estimated)
+Staff could begin discussions with previous housing developer partners for a new project or can republish the City's previous and successful (and still open) Request for Qualifications (RFQ) that enables staff to keep a "portfolio" of qualified affordable 4 Project name housing developers on hand for times when funding is available.
+CDBG: Public Facilities & Infrastructure -+ Target area Citywide Goals supported 2C Invest in Parks & Recreation Facility Improvements Needs addressed 2.Expand & Improve Public Infrastructure & Facilities Funding CDBG: \$733,287 (estimated)